haskell-game/tiny-games-hs/README.md

 looking for the exit before you run out of hit points;
 if the game prints 🪜, you have found it and won
 A miniature adventure with a definite outcome!
-Movement is a little more challenging because the keys change based on your location.
+Movement is challenging because the keys change based on your location.
 Comes with a readme and readable source version.
 Rating: 7/10